verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 Automatically Running the VTR Flow
 ----------------------------------
-Running each stage of the flow manually is time consuming.
+Running each stage of the flow manually is time consuming (and potentially error prone).
 For convenience, VTR provides a script (:ref:`run_vtr_flow`) which automates this process.

 Lets make a new directory to work in named ``blink_run_flow``:

 .. code-block:: bash

-    > mkdir -p ~/vtr_work/quickstart/blink_manual
+    > mkdir -p ~/vtr_work/quickstart/blink_run_flow
     > cd ~/vtr_work/quickstart/blink_run_flow

 Now lets run the script (``$VTR_ROOT/vtr_flow/scripts/run_vtr_flow.pl``) passing in: